Lakshya012/ConscienceAI/README.md

 ## **📖 Overview**

 **ConscienceAI** is an end-to-end machine learning pipeline that goes beyond accuracy.
-It assesses **AI models for ethics, fairness, and transparency**, ensuring responsible AI development.
+It assesses **AI models for ethics, fairness, and transparency**, ensuring responsible AI development

 This project automates:
 - **Bias Detection & Fairness Auditing**